tlswg/certificate-compression/draft-ietf-tls-certificate-compression.md

 compressed_certificate_message
-: The result of applying the indicated compression algorithm to the encoded Certificate message that would be sent if certificate compression was not in use.
+: The result of applying the indicated compression algorithm to the encoded Certificate message that would have be sent if certificate compression were not in use.
 The compression algorithm defines how the bytes in the compressed_certificate_message field are converted into the Certificate message.